Student Employment Opportunities

 Affiliate Employment

-- Contact our affiliates directly for application and wage information.
+• Contact our affiliate directly for application and wage information.

 FAQ's

-- The work schedule will vary per position and is generally listed within the job posting.
-For some student help/federal work study positions the student employee may be eligible to work up to 32 hours per week during the summer months and during breaks.
-The college strongly recommends student employees to work a maximum of 15 to 20 hours per week during the school year to ensure their success in the classroom comes first.
+• The work schedule will vary per position and is generally listed within the job posting.
+For some student help/federal work-study positions the student employee may be eligible to work up to 32 hours per week during the summer months and breaks.
+The college strongly recommends student employees work a maximum of 15 to 20 hours per week during the school year to ensure their success in the classroom comes first.

-- Students are expected to maintain average grades while employed.
+• Student success always comes first, and it is expected that the student maintains average grades while employed.
 Failure to do so may result in their student help position being discontinued.

-- A minimum of 6 credits and/or enrolled in an academic program.
+• Students must be active and enrolled in a minimum of 6 credits per semester and/or enrolled in an academic program.